SternDan/Mpox_Multiplex_Assay/README.md

 - `../16 Compare Panels/output/dataInputPanelANOVA.Rdata`

 Generates the following output files:
-- `output/boxplotsAnova.Rdata` (Combined boxplot for generation of Figure 3)
+- `output/boxplotsAnova.Rdata` (Combined boxplot for generation of Figure 3) -> Not contained: file too big for upload: will be posted to figshare
-- `output/tables.Rdata` (Generation of supporting tables)
+- `output/tables.Rdata` (Generation of supporting tables) -> Not contained: file too big for upload: will be posted to figshare

 The following figures and/or tables are generated:
 - Figure 3